NolanSmyth/MSSM/README.md

 In [our paper](https://arxiv.org/abs/2203.13403), we introduce the simulation-based inference (SBI) framework to the problem of sampling from experimentally-constrained theory spaces.

 In this repository, you'll find SBI applications to cMSSM and pMSSM parameter space samplings.
-The main

 # Dependencies